-If you understand how to look, however, you can find a whole new market of budget friendly real estate.
-That’s why I’ve assembled this guide on how to discover foreclosure listings– so that your next house hunt can be a notified one.
+If you understand how to look, however, you can discover an entire new market of budget friendly real estate.
+That’s why I’ve assembled this guide on how to discover foreclosure listings– so that your next home hunt can be a notified one.

 What Is a Foreclosure or Bank Owned Home?

-If you aren’t 100% sure about what a foreclosure is or why they are more cost effective, let me clear it up for you actually quick.
+If you aren’t 100% positive about what a foreclosure is or why they are more affordable, let me clear it up for you truly quick.